cube-js/cube/docs/Cube.js-Backend/Caching.md

 ### Refresh Strategy

-Every two minutes on a new request Cube.js will initiate the refresh check.
+If 2 minutes passed since last `refreshKey` query renew Cube.js will initiate the refresh check.
 Refresh strategy could be customized by setting the `refreshKey` property for the pre-aggregation.

 The default value of the `refreshKey` is `select date_trunc('hour', now())`.
 It means